caesuric/mountain-goap/README.md

 #### Agent state

 The agent stores a dictionary of objects called its **state**.
-This state can include anything, but simple values work best with goals and actions.
-If you need to reference complex game state, however, this is not a problem -- "sensors," covered below, can be used to translate complex values like map states into simpler ones, like booleans.
+This state can include anything, but simple values work best with [goals](#goals) and [actions](#actions).
+If you need to reference complex game state, however, this is not a problem -- [sensors](#sensors), covered below, can be used to translate complex values like map states into simpler ones, like booleans.
 More on that below.

 State can be passed into the agent constructor, like so:
 ```csharp